CodeYourFuture/immersive-go-course/docker-cloud/README.md

 When running a container, it uses an isolated filesystem.
 This filesystem is provided by a container image.
 Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

-When you combine images and containers, we can package whole applications in way that is transferrable (we can create them completely separately from running them) and highly reproducible.
+When you combine images and containers, we can package whole applications in a way that is transferrable (we can create them completely separately from running them) and highly reproducible.
 Both of these are very important in a production environment.

 The isolation and security allows you to run many containers simultaneously on a given host.
-Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.
+Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host (and don't need to worry that it may change between deployments).
 You can easily share containers while you work, and be sure that everyone you share with gets the same container that works in the same way.

 To summarize, a container: